EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W01D03 Linux Fundamentals Part1.md

 ## High Level Goals

 By the end of this lesson, you will be familiar with the following:
-1. A Bit of Background on Linux
+1. A Bit of Background on Kali Linux
 2. What is Terminal and running  our first few commands
 3. File System commands
 4. Searching for Files